mkorakin/ui-design-patterns-by-example/README.md

     fun displayCount(count: Int)
 }
 ```
 and animate it on clicks.
-While animating, clicks will increment the Models count, but won't trigger more animations:
+While animating, clicks will increment the Model count, but won't trigger more animations:
 ```kotlin
 fun incrementCount() {
     if (!view.isAnimating) {